jmontleon/pixelbook-fedora/README.md

 1. After rebooting screen orientation should work.

 ## Touchpad
+A frequent complaint is that the touchpad does not work after reboot.
+If you encounter this you can install the pixelbook-touchpad-service as a workaround.
+This is a service that unloads and loads two kernel modules.
+1. `sudo dnf -y install pixelbook-touchpad-service`
+1. `sudo systemctl enable --now pixelbook-touchpad`

 If you enable Tap to Click in Gnome or Xfce it will also enable Tap to Drag.
 To disable Tap to Drag you can do one of the following.
 ### Gnome:
 1. `gsettings set org.gnome.desktop.peripherals.touchpad tap-and-drag false`